-How to store your tent to maximize it’s lifespan?
+How to store a tent properly to maximize its lifespan?

 Whether you’re a weekend camper or a seasoned thru-hiker, your tent is more than just gear—it’s your home in the wild.
 But what happens when camping season ends?